solo-io/workshops/istio-day2/1-understand-istio/07-controlling-config.md

 }
 ```

-This is because the web-api pod's sidecar doesn't know how to get to the recommendation service successfully, neither can the recommendation pod's sidecar know how to reach the purchase-history service.
+This is because the web-api pod's sidecar doesn't know how to get to the recommendation service successfully.
 If you review the cluster output, you can see the web-api pod is not aware of the recommendation or purchase-history at all.

 ```bash
 istioctl pc cluster deploy/web-api.istioinaction
 ```

-You should get output like below with many services from the istio-system namespace and no service from the istioinaction namespace.
+You should get output like below with many services from the istio-system namespace and only the web-api service from the istioinaction namespace:

 ```
 SERVICE FQDN                                            PORT      SUBSET     DIRECTION     TYPE             DESTINATION RULE ...